Updated: July 2020

-Bearded seals are primarily benthic feeders, but their diet varies by age, location, and season.
+Bearded seals are primarily benthic (bottom) feeders, but their diet varies by age, location and season.
 They have been characterised as a “foraging generalist” able to prey on a wide variety of items throughout their circumpolar range (Antonelis et al. 1994).
-See Cameron et al.(2010) for a full species list of prey items.
+See Cameron et al.(2010) for a full list of prey items.

 Other benthic invertebrates are important in the diet.
-Bearded seals can capture prey on the bottom, or use their broad muscular snouts to extract prey from the substrate by powerful suction and water-jetting (Marshall 2016).
-Their long mystacial vibrissae aid them in locating and identifying buried prey.
-The main invertebrate prey taken are benthic polychaetes, crustaceans, and molluscs.
-In Svalbard, benthic gastropods and decapods made up from 50–80% of the bearded seal diet (Hindell et al. 2012).
+Bearded seals can capture prey on the bottom or use their broad muscular snouts to extract prey from the substrate by powerful suction and water-jetting (Marshall 2016).
+Their long mystacial vibrissae (whiskers) aid them in locating and identifying buried prey.
+The main invertebrate prey taken are benthic polychaetes, crustaceans and molluscs.
+In Svalbard, benthic gastropods and decapods make up from 50–80% of the bearded seal diet (Hindell et al. 2012).

 Bearded seal diets have been seen to change with changing ice conditions.
 In Svalbard, seal diets consisted of more pelagic fish species and fewer benthic invertebrates in the years with the most extensive fast ice, while the opposite was seen in the years when the fjords were relatively ice free (Hindell et al. 2012).

 In the central Bering Sea, no differences were seen between the diets of males and females or between adults and juveniles, indicating no apparent change in the diet or feeding habits according to sex or age (Antonelis et al. 1994).

 Polar bears are the main predators of bearded seals, although they are also taken by walruses, killer whales and Greenland sharks (Kovacs 2016, Cameron et al. 2010, Cleator 1996).
 Walruses appear to primarily take young seals, although it is not clear if they are preying directly on them or eating them as carrion (Cleator 1996).